scminne/Strava-to-GeoJSON/README.md

 * Download the GPX file of your Strava activity
 (see https://support.strava.com/hc/en-us/articles/216918437-Exporting-your-Data-and-Bulk-Export#GPX)
-* Run `python3 strava_geojson.py` to export the tack data to a GeoJSON file
+* Run `python3 strava_geojson.py` to export the track data to a GeoJSON file
 (to export the power data, use the `--rider-weight` and `--bike-weight` options)
-* Run `python3 strava_geojson.py --visualize` to visualize the tack data in your browser
+* Run `python3 strava_geojson.py --visualize` to visualize the track data in your browser
-(automatically opens in a new browser tab and saved to `strava_geojson.html`)
+(saves to a local html file and automatically opens in a new browser tab)

 ## Examples